Henri Grethen

 Henri Grethen (born 16 July 1950) is a politician from Luxembourg.

 Grethen was born in Esch-sur-Alzette.
 He attended school in Echternach and studied in Luxembourg and Liège.
 In 1980, he became secretary of the Democratic Party, and in 1999, he became Minister for Economy and Transport.

-He currently works for the European Court of Auditors as representative for Luxembourg.
+He was Luxembourg's member of the European Court of Auditors from 2008 to 2019.